-- 3.2.4 Assessing the impacts of climate change on terrestrial and freshwater biodiversity is difficult as plants and animals are influenced by other pressures, such as atmospheric pollution and land use, and different factors can work in combination to bring about change.
-However, changes are beginning to be observed across a range of species and habitats in the UK that have been related to climate change.
-Morecroft & Speakman (2015) summarise 17 technical papers produced by leading experts on the impacts of climate change on habitats and species in the UK.
-They conclude that there is strong evidence that climate change is affecting UK biodiversity.
-Impacts are expected to increase as the magnitude of climate change increases. - 3.2.5 The distributions of many species are shifting northwards, including some species which have colonised the UK from mainland Europe.
+- 3.2.5 The distributions of many species are shifting northwards, including some species which have colonised the UK from mainland Europe.
 There are also examples of species distributions shifting to higher altitudes.
 Observed changes in distributions differ between species, and some of this difference is likely to be explained by effects of habitat fragmentation on dispersal ability for some species more than others. - 3.2.6 Species populations and habitats have been affected by variations in rainfall and extreme weather events, particularly drought.
 Projected changes in these variables as a result of climate change could have a major impact on biodiversity and ecosystems.
-Some habitats are particularly sensitive to climate change, with the habitats most likely to be affected being montane habitats (from temperature rises), wetlands (from changes in hydrological processes and availability of water) and coastal habitats (from sea-level rise). - 3.2.7 While the responses of species and habitats can be hard to predict with any great degree of certainty as there is much that is not known about habitats, their response to changing conditions and interactions between climate change and changes in management, some qualitative observations of potential climate change impacts on habitats and species that occur in the vicinity of the Thurrock Flexible Generation Plant are outlined below, summarised from Morecroft & Speakman (2015): - had a greater impact than climate change on freshwater ecology to date. - grassland communities, including water meadows and rush pastures.
+Some habitats are particularly sensitive to climate change, with the habitats most likely to be affected being montane habitats (from temperature rises), wetlands (from changes in hydrological processes and availability of water) and coastal habitats (from sea-level rise). - 3.2.7 While the responses of species and habitats can be hard to predict with any great degree of certainty as there is much that is not known about habitats, their response to changing conditions and interactions between climate change and changes in management, some qualitative observations of potential climate change impacts on habitats and species that occur in the vicinity of the Thurrock Flexible Generation Plant are outlined below, summarised from Morecroft & Speakman (2015): - Wetlands: Reduction in summer rainfall would adversely affect many wetland habitats.
+Lowland fens are particularly likely to be under increasing threat in south east England.
+Human-induced impacts from drainage and use of fertilisers have had a greater impact than climate change on freshwater ecology to date. - Grasslands: Some grasslands are likely to be very sensitive to changes in rainfall, particularly those that are associated with waterlogged conditions for part or all of the year.
+An increase in summer droughts could lead to a decline in distinctive wet grassland communities, including water meadows and rush pastures.